 Imagine pouring vodka on a blister.
 That’s gonna sting, right?
 I mean, that’s movie gangster torture material right there.
 Well, the same can be said for people with internal ulcerations.
 Alcohol can irritate the GI tract to the point it can ulcerate and bleed.
 Yep, a few too many glasses of wine can make you bleed from your back passage.
 Classy!
 They don’t state that in the seductive shpeel of the Echo Falls adverts…

 As well as booze stirring up a hooley down below, the tonic with your gin is carbonated and can cause gas and bloating (we don’t need any help with that, thank you very much).
-Also, the sugar in alcohol and mixers irritate the digestive tract, so even the ‘healthy’ orange juice with your vodka is a big no-no. Citric acid and sugar?
+Also, the sugar in alcohol and mixers irritates the digestive tract, so even the ‘healthy’ orange juice with your vodka is a big no-no. Citric acid and sugar?
 OUCH!

-Alcohol contributes to the weakening of the intestinal lining and compromise gut permeability, meaning that any nutrients we can stomach don’t actually do us any good.
+Alcohol contributes to the weakening of the intestinal lining and compromises gut permeability, meaning that any nutrients we can stomach don’t actually do us any good.
 It’s normal to have to take large amounts of supplements or have injections to maintain normal gut health.
 The only cocktails we want are a mixture of B12 and magnesium.

 Alcohol can interact with most medications, including the myriad offered to Crohns and IBD sufferers.
 Pain medication makes us feel pretty woozy.
 Not only are we cheap dates, but the last thing we want is for that pain to come back.
 Alcohol and antibiotics are also a bad combo, bowel issues or not.